apache/cordova-plugin-geolocation/README.md

 ```

+### iOS Quirks

+ Since iOS 10 it's mandatory to add a `NSLocationWhenInUseUsageDescription` entry in the info.plist.

+ `NSLocationWhenInUseUsageDescription` describes the reason that the app accesses the user's location.
+When the system prompts the user to allow access, this string is displayed as part of the dialog box.
+To add this entry you can pass the variable `GEOLOCATION_USAGE_DESCRIPTION` on plugin install.

+ Example:
+ `cordova plugin add cordova-plugin-geolocation --variable GEOLOCATION_USAGE_DESCRIPTION="your usage message"`

+ If you don't pass the variable, the plugin will add an empty string as value.

 ### Android Quirks

 If Geolocation service is turned off the `onError` callback is invoked after `timeout` interval (if specified).